What Can We Expect In the Blue-Collar Recruitment in 2025?

 AI in Recruitment Will Make a Difference in 2025

 It’s important to note that artificial intelligence won’t replace recruiters.
-On the contrary, it will become more efficient, allowing workers to get the best jobs for them faster.
+AI is here to improve the candidate journey, not to automate hiring.
 Leveraging AI and innovative assessment methods will make a huge difference in the recruiting industry.

 • Game-Based Assessments: While larger corporations may slowly adopt game-based assessments, these tools promise to transform recruitment, particularly for blue-collar roles.
 As for white-collar positions, AI-driven assessments may prove more beneficial.
 Therefore, 2025 will likely be a year of experimentation, where industries will try to identify the most effective tools for their specific recruitment needs.